 As a Jew, Jesus ate the Passover Meal with His disciples every year.
 On the night before His crucifiction, He ate His last Passover Meal and gave new meaning to its symbolism.
 Learn from Rabbi Nathan Joiner as he guides us through this symbolic meal.
 Separate kids program offered.
 Sign-ups are required, click here.

 Our kids (ages 3 – 5th grade) will present a couple of songs they have been learning for Easter.
 They will also lead us in some Scripture readings of Palm Sunday.
 It’s a great time to invite the family and friends.
 They will present during both services at 9 & 10:30 AM.
 Bring your kids to Kids Connect a couple weeks before so they can learn too.

 What happens AT HOPE CHAPEL DURING EASTER?

 Our services are approximately 65 minutes long.
 Our services begin with a band leading worship while the words are projected on a screen so you can sing along as you feel comfortable to do so.
-Of course there are the a few short proverbial announcements that need to be made.
+Of course there are the a few short announcements that need to be made.
 Next follows a message that is relevant to your day-to-day life and is grounded in the truths of the Bible.
-Many people like to stick around after service and visit, although that may have something to do with the coffee and refreshments that are served.
+Many people like to stick around after the service to chat with others, although that may have something to do with the free coffee and refreshments.